Luma Logo

 Uninsured travellers also have no access to evacuation coordination.
 If a hospital in a smaller city cannot treat a serious condition, the logistics of transferring to Ho Chi Minh City or Singapore fall entirely on the patient and their family to manage from abroad.

-Why US Travelers Choose LUMA for Vietnam
+Why Us Travelers Choose Luma For Their Vietnam Trips

 Summary: Is Vietnam Travel Insurance Mandatory for US Citizens?